-We carried out our audit in accordance with the Auditor-General's Auditing Standards, which incorporate the Professional and Ethical Standards and the International Standards on Auditing (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board.
-Our responsibilities under those standards are further described in the Responsibilities of the auditor section of our report.
+We conducted our audit in accordance with the Auditor-General's Auditing Standards, which incorporate the Professional and Ethical Standards and the International Standards on Auditing (New Zealand) issued by the New Zealand Auditing and Assurance Standards Board.
+Our responsibilities under those standards are further described in the Responsibilities of the auditor for the audit of the financial statements section of our report.